NVIDIA/DALI/docs/FAQ.rst

 Q: Can the Triton model config be auto-generated for a DALI pipeline?
 #####################################################################
-A: Not yet but we are actively working on that feature and we expect to provide model config auto-generation for the DALI backend soon.
+A: Not yet but we are actively working on that feature and we expect to provide model config auto-generation for the DALI Backend soon.

 Q: How can we decide whether to use RAPIDS(cuDF) or DALI?
 What are the strengths/weaknesses of either that are not present in the other?
 ########################################################################################################################################